gromain/metaerg/README.md

 wget http://ebg.ucalgary.ca/metaerg/db.tar.gz -P $HOME tar -xvzf $HOME/db.tar.gz
 ```
-or built using the supplied script (see running with docker and installation sections).
+or built using the supplied script (see running with singularity and installation sections).

 MetaErg databases were built based on the following publicly available databases: